-Sometimes babies are born with hair on their bodies—more hair than you would usually expect.
+Sometimes babies are born with hair on their bodies—more hair than you would imagine.
 Why is that?
 Why are some babies born with "hairy bodies"?
 If your child is born with more hair than you would expect on a newborn, don't worry!
-This is actually very normal and not something to worry about.
+This is actually very normal and not anything to worry about.
 Let's find out why.

 What Is Lanugo?

 The soft, downy hair that can be seen covering the bodies of many babies is called lanugo.
 In fact, in Latin, lanugo means down.
 Most unborn babies shed the lanugo hair just before birth, but about 30% of full-term babies are born with lanugo (which usually falls off shortly after birth).

 Premature babies are more likely to have lanugo than those born at or near full term.
 A premature birth is one that occurs before the 37th week of gestation.
 Lanugo usually falls off during the last eight weeks of pregnancy but is often present at birth, especially if the baby is born early.

 No, lanugo is not a birth defect.
 Lanugo hair is a natural and necessary part of fetal development and helps the baby in many ways.
 About a third of all babies are born with some lanugo, which means that hairy babies are common and completely normal.

 Where Did the Hair Come From?